Easy 2 ingredient chocolate orange pots made with Terry's chocolate orange and double cream!

 🍴 Serving suggestions

-Serve the chocolate orange pots for a quick and easy dessert.
+Serve the chocolate ganache pots for a quick and easy dessert.

-These chocolate pots are silky, smooth, and very rich so I suggest serving in small portions!
+The chocolate pots are silky, smooth, and very rich, so it's best to serve them in small portions!
 Shot glasses are great if you have them, or small glass ramekins.

 🥡 Storage